Tachibana Shūta

-Tachibana Shūta (橘 周太) was a soldier in the early Imperial Japanese Army, noted for his heroic death in combat during the Russo-Japanese War.
+Tachibana Shūta (橘 周太, Shūta Tachibana) was a soldier in the early Imperial Japanese Army, noted for his heroic death in combat during the Russo-Japanese War.

 Biography

 Tachibana was born as the second son to a village headman in Nagasaki Prefecture.
 On 21 July 1887 he graduated from the 9th class of the predecessor of the Imperial Japanese Army Academy and was commissioned as a second lieutenant in the IJA 5th Infantry Regiment, stationed in Aomori Prefecture.
 From December 1888 he was assigned to the 4th Regiment of the Imperial Guards, rising to the post of platoon leader on 15 January 1889.
 He was assigned as an aide-de-camp to the Crown Prince on 24 January 1891 and was promoted to lieutenant on 14 April 1892 and captain on 9 July 1895.
 From 13 November 1895 he was assigned to the Imperial General Headquarters.